New York Intellectuals

 The New York Intellectuals were a group of American writers and literary critics based in New York City in the mid-20th century.
-They advocated left-wing politics but were also firmly anti-Stalinist.
+They advocated left-wing politics, being firmly anti-Stalinist.
 The group is known for having sought to integrate literary theory with Marxism and socialism while rejecting Soviet socialism as a workable or acceptable political model.

 Trotskyism emerged as the most common standpoint among these anti-Stalinist Marxists.
-Irving Kristol, Irving Howe, Seymour Martin Lipset, Leslie Fiedler and Nathan Glazer were members of the Trotskyist Young People's Socialist League.
+Irving Kristol, Irving Howe, Seymour Martin Lipset, Leslie Fiedler, and Nathan Glazer were members of the Trotskyist Young People's Socialist League, under the influence of Max Shachtman.